Frequently Asked Questions

 Q: How many bags or packages can I bring on a bus?

 A: The rider must be able to carry their packages or bags onto and off of the bus by themselves in one trip and secure them safely within their seated space.
+No bulky items are allowed.

 Q: Can I leave shopping bags on a bus I while I shop at another store?